astrochun/academic-ads-bibtex/README.md

 ## License

-This project is licensed under the [GNU GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.en.html)
+This project is licensed under the [GNU GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.en.html).
-- see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.